wpidlib/WPID-Library-Docs/tutorials/PID/PIDTutorial.md

 ```
 > Integral element of PID control

-The Kd constant multiplies with the difference of steady-state error to decrease overshoot.
+The Kd constant multiplies with the difference of error to decrease overshoot.
 The combination of Kp and Kd is used in the PD control configuration of PID to quickly (Kp) reach a set-point while curbing overshoot (Kd).

 ```cpp
 float derivative = (error - prev_error) / (delay_time/(float)1000);